kptrngol/noteXpad/README.md

 **Development notes**
 ---
 TO DO (must have):
+- Adding tags management, and time stamps, as using sqlite is justified only by more advanced sorting/categorising features implementation
 - nano compatibility
 - installer/script for building python dependency
 - sync options by export, import functions (.db / .csv) TO DO (optionally)
+- Possibility to type number representing each noteXpad + also quick selection for xnotes
 - backup & online sync funcionality module (using postgresql)
 - Commit and close when force exit function
 - Handling existing notes to edit them (copying them to temporary file and edit it with nano then commit it to database?)